Dopeeee/Datamining2020/Decision Tree Python/README.md

 Doing classification on the test set.
 ```

-The decision tree will be printed and saved in this folder with the file `tree.txt`
+The decision tree will be printed and saved in this folder with the file `tree.txt`.

-The classification result on the test set will be saved in the file `classification_result.txt`
+The classification result on the test set will be saved in the file `classification_result.txt`.

-Note:
+For the report on test set, please refer to the `test_set_report.csv`, in which column `predicted` shows the result predicted by our decision tree, column `probabilities` shows the probabilities with two classes on this current leaf node, and column `correct` shows whether this row has been classified correctly.
+Note that `-1` represents income `<=50K`, while `1` represents income `>50K`.

+### Accuracy
+With the decision tree built from the training set, the evaluation result shows that 11983 rows has been classified correctly, while 3077 rows has not.
+The final accuracy on the test set is 79.568%.

 ## Dataset

 ### [Adult Dataset](http://archive.ics.uci.edu/ml/datasets/Adult)

-adult.data: Trainning Set.
+`adult.csv`: Trainning Set.

-adult.test: Evaluation Set.
+`adult_test.csv`: Evaluation Set.

 ## Data Preprocessing